 [Option A]

-This subclause defines a set of optional robust transmission formats that are applicable only when using STBC coding.
+This subclause defines a set of optional block codes that are applicable only when using STBC coding.
 In this case, NSS,u spatial streams for user u are mapped to NSTS,u space-time streams.
-These formats are based on STBC.
+These mappings are based on STBC.
 When the VHT-SIG-A STBC field is set to 1, a symbol operation shall occur between the constellation mapper and the spatial mapper as defined in this subclause.

 [Option B]

-This subclause defines a set of optional robust transmission formats that are applicable only when using STBC coding.
-In this case, NSS,u spatial streams for user u are mapped to NSTS,u space-time streams.
-These formats are based on STBC.
+This subclause defines how NSS,u spatial streams for user u are mapped to NSTS,u space-time streams.
+The mapping is either direct (non-STBC) or via an optional, robust encoding that is based on STBC.

 TGac editor – note start of new paragraph

-When the VHT-SIG-A STBC field is set to 1, a symbol operation shall occur between the constellation mapper and the spatial mapper as defined in this subclause.
-TGac editor – note removal paragraph break: the sentence above and below now run into each other

-If STBC is applied, the stream of complex numbers for
+When the VHT-SIG-A STBC field is set to 1, a symbol operation shall occur between the constellation mapper and the spatial mapper as follows.
+TGac editor – note removal paragraph break: the sentence above and below now run into each otherThe stream of complex numbers for

-If STBC is not applied, d~ = d and NSTS,u = NSS,u.
+When the VHT-SIG-A STBC field is set to 0, d~ = d and NSTS,u = NSS,u.

 22.3.10.11.1 Transmission in VHT format

-For a non-contiguous 80+80 MHz transmission, each frequency segment shall follow the 80 MHz VHT transmission

-format as specified in Equations (22-85) and (22-43).
+For a non-contiguous 80+80 MHz transmission, each frequency segment shall follow the 80 MHz VHT subcarrier mapping as specified in Equations (22-85) and (22-43).

 Table 22-22—Conditions for CCA BUSY on the primary 20 MHz